Best Heads For Gen-1 SBC

 This is where the aftermarket comes in to help us, and no other V8 engine has more performance parts available than the small block Chevy!

 There are many excellent choices for performance small-block Chevy heads.
 Brand names include Dart, Brodix, Edelbrock, and Patriot.
-If cost is no object, all of these will give you a solid increase in performance.
-But, for those of us on a budget, there's Flotek cylinder heads.
+If cost is no object, any of these top name brands will give you a solid increase in performance.

-For those on a budget and can't spend $1500+ on a set of heads, check out Flotek 102505 cylinder heads.
-They're designed for use on old school (gen one) small blocks up to 1986, and ready to be bolted up right out of the box.
+Designed for use on Gen One small blocks up to 1986, they're ready to be bolted up right out of the box.

 Straight vs Slant Spark Plugs

-Commonly found on many replacement SBC heads, angled, or 'slant' spark plug holes help get the plugs into a more ideal location for a fuller combustion.
-It often helps reduce detonation, too, since the plugs are angled closer to the exhaust valves.
+Commonly found on many new replacement SBC heads, angled, or 'slant' spark plug holes set the plugs into a more ideal location for a fuller combustion at higher RPM's.
+It often helps reduce detonation as well, since the plugs are angled closer to the exhaust valves.

 Many of today's top header brands are designed for use with the slant plug heads.
 When shopping for headers, you may see the phrase "for use with angle plugs".